ai-ptd-dev/ptd-python-cli/README.md

 This framework demonstrates **PTD (Polyglot Transpilation Development)** - a developer-first approach where you write Python code and OpenCode AI agents automatically create optimized Rust versions.
 No manual porting, no compromise on performance.

+**Note**: This is a Python/Rust implementation forked from the original [Ruby/Rust PTD repository](https://github.com/ai-ptd-dev/ptd-ruby-cli).
+All concepts and methodologies remain the same, but now using Python as the high-level language instead of Ruby.

 ## 🚀 Quick Start for Developers

 ### Start Your Own Project (Fork This!)